abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### mixing_ndim

 - **Type**: Integer
-- **Description**: It indicates the mixing dimensions in Pulay, Pulay method uses the density from previous mixing_ndim steps and do a charge mixing based on this density.
+- **Description**: It indicates the mixing dimensions in Pulay or Broyden.
+Pulay and Broyden method use the density from previous mixing_ndim steps and do a charge mixing based on this density.
 - **Default**: 8

 ### mixing_gg0